The Arrow of Time: Why Does Time Flow Forward?

 Many-Worlds Interpretation and the Arrow of Time

-Everyday Arrow of Time
+The Everyday Arrow of Time

 Our everyday world is full of irreversible processes.

-Physical Arrow of Time
+The Physical Arrow of Time

-Thermodynamic Arrow of Time
+The Thermodynamic Arrow of Time

-The World as a Movie Tape
+The World as a Movie Reel

-Arrow of Time in the Many-Worlds Interpretation
+The Arrow of Time in the Many-Worlds Interpretation

 Many-Worlds Interpretation and the Arrow of Time Diagram